-So what are the problems faced by the woodlands?
+What are the problems faced by the woodlands?

-Our woods face a wide range of threats from climate change and disiease.
+Our woods face a wide range of threats from climate change and disease.
 Ancient woodlands, are sites where interaction between plants, fungi, animals, soils, climate and people have developed over hundreds – even thousands – of years.
 Less than 20% of Britain’s remaining woodland is of ancient origin – much of it has been lost since the 1930s and more is under threat now from developments like HS2.

 Much of the Oxleas Woodland is acknowledged Ancient Woodland and has been designated as having SSSI status (Site of Special Scientific Interest).
 However, it faces a number of threats.

 Some of the threats to Oxleas Woodlands could be alleviated by us!

 This is now becoming a regular problem, especially in the car parks and along the woodland edge on Welling & Rochester Way.
 Much of it appears to be commercial waste, dumped by builders who want to avoid paying a fee at a Council-run waste site.

 Fly tipping is a criminal offence.
 If you see anyone tipping waste, take their vehicle registration number and report it to either the police or Royal Borough of Greenwich.

 Many people think it's ok to dump garden waste in the woods.
 It isn't and technically it's fly-tipping.
 Garden waste often contains diseases and harmful species which are dumped into the delicately balanced ecology of the woods, with potentially drastic longer term effects (e.g. rhododendron).